lcubrilo/Brillo/README.md

 ![Cover art](https://github.com/lcubrilo/Brillo/blob/reformed/cover%20art.png)
 A Python GUI-based cross-platform app for tabular data processing and visualization.
+Ability to use BrilloScript to textually describe GUI actions.
+Built-in interpreter for loading, saving and running BrilloScript files.

 The underlying "engine" (`brlopack` package and other helper scripts) of the app can be run from the Jupyter Notebooks provided.

 ### Dependencies